Jaguar-Robotics/TBA-PitDisplay/README.md

 # Jaguar Robotics Pit Display
-An open source pit display created for use in the FIRST Robotics Competition, utilizing The Blue Alliance's API.
+A pit display created for use in the FIRST Robotics Competition, utilizing The Blue Alliance's API.

 _____________________________
 ### Instructions